 Shortlisted Authors will be asked to deliver a 10 minute oral presentation in the main auditorium as well as presenting a poster at the conference.
 The award will be given to the researcher who, in the opinion of the DDL Organising Committee, has not only produced the best research but has shown that they understand and can explain their work.

-The winner of the Pat Burnell Junior Investigator Award receives a certificate and £500.00 prize funds.
+The winner of the Pat Burnell Young Investigator Award receives a certificate and £500.00 prize funds.

 This award is separate from the Best Academic Poster award (£250) and the Best Industry Poster award (£250) which are also judged during the DDL Conference, so we recommend supervisors to encourage their students to apply.